 -

-The team continues to evolve, learn, and grow together and we are proud of how much we have achieved over the last few years.
-For updates on what’s happening at the vineyard or how you can visit our social channels @traynorvineyard.
+The team continues to evolve, learn, and grow together, and we are proud of how much we have achieved over the last few years.
+For updates on what's happening at the vineyard or how you can visit, follow us on social: @traynorvineyard.